ruuddejong-altran/python-c-cpp/docs/example_3.md

 The helper function, as well as the global variable used to store the pointer to the `_OperationFuncClass` instance, are relevant only in the C++ code.
-Therefore this part does not have the `%inline` directive.
+Therefore that part does not have the `%inline` directive.

 ```
 %{